Handling Rate Limits in Grant Portal APIs

 ) -> GrantPayload:

-"""Deterministic fetch with header-aware backoff and compliance-safe fallback routing."""
+"""Deterministic fetch with header-aware backoff and compliance-safe routing."""

 response = await client.get(endpoint)